top of page

 Our Hit Factory: An Insiders Account of a Unique Cultural Powerhouse

-Equipped with cutting-edge technology and fostering a collaborative, organic environment the studio enabled legendary Australian artists like The Easybeats, The Masters Apprentices, Olivia Newton-John, Daddy Cool, Renee Geyer, Skyhooks, Little River Band, Hunters & Collectors, Split Enz, Australian Crawl, The Black Sorrows, Tina Arena, Daryl Braithwaite, Archie Roach, John Farnham, and Nick Cave to produce era-defining music.
+Pairing top-tier technical facilities with an unfiltered creative environment, the studios empowered a generation of Australian artists including, The Easybeats, Billy Thorpe, Olivia Newton-John, Normie Rowe, Daddy Cool, Brian Cadd, The Sports, Renee Geyer, The Masters Apprentices, Skyhooks, Little River Band, Goanna, Men at Work, Hunters & Collectors, Split Enz, Australian Crawl, The Black Sorrows, Tina Arena, Mondo Rock, Daryl Braithwaite, Archie Roach, Paul Kelly, John Farnham, and Nick Cave to produce era-defining music.

-Metropolis also played host to a who’s who of international stars, including U2, Paul McCartney, Bob Dylan, Elton John, Rod Stewart, The Beach Boys, Neil Diamond, ZZ Top, David Bowie, Mick Jagger, and Madonna.
-Its influence extended into film, with sound production credits on iconic Australian movies such as Mad Max, The Man from Snowy River, Gallipoli, and Crocodile Dundee.
+International stars including, Paul McCartney, Bob Dylan, Elton John, Simon & Garfunkel, Rod Stewart, The Beach Boys, Neil Diamond, U2, Kiss, David Bowie, Deborah Harry, Mick Jagger, and Madonna all utilised the facilities.
+Its influence also extended into film, with production credits on Australian movies such as, Mad Max, The Man from Snowy River, Gallipoli, and Crocodile Dundee.

-Over the decades, the complex also produced thousands of jingles, voice-overs, and commercials.
-The team handled every stage of production - from coordinating songwriting and arranging, to casting, recording, editing, and mixing - frequently delivering finished work under demanding, same-day deadlines.
-The studio was a behind-the-scenes engine of Australian advertising, shaping the sound of radio, television, and cinema campaigns heard by millions.
+Over the decades, the complex produced thousands of jingles, voice-overs, and commercials.
+The team managed every stage of production - from coordinating songwriting and arranging, to casting, recording, editing, and mixing - frequently delivering finished work under demanding, same-day deadlines.
+It was a behind-the-scenes engine of Australian advertising, helping shape the sound of radio, television, and cinema campaigns heard by millions year on year.

-Armstrong Studios was founded by Bill Armstrong - the ‘father of the Australian recording industry’ - but it was his pivotal partnership with Londoner Roger Savage that cemented its success.
-By importing sophisticated production techniques from Olympic Studios, Savage provided the production expertise needed to ensure Australian recordings could finally compete on the world stage.
-Under the leadership of Armstrong, Savage, and industry great Ern Rose, the studio’s influence grew, later enlisting decorated engineer-producer Ian MacKenzie in the 1980s.
+While Armstrong Studios was founded by Bill Armstrong - the ‘father of the Australian recording industry’ - it was his pivotal partnership with Londoner Roger Savage that cemented its success.
+By importing production techniques from Olympic Studios, Savage provided the expertise needed to ensure Australian recordings could finally compete on the world stage.
+Under the leadership of Armstrong, Savage, and industry great Ern Rose, the studio’s influence grew, later enlisting decorated engineer-producer Ian McKenzie in the 1980s.

-Over four decades the studios served as a vital training ground for the future luminaries.
-Esteemed figures like Ron Tudor, Ted Albert, Johnny Young, David Mackay, John Sayers, Philip Webster, Molly Meldrum, Doug Brady, and Tony Cohen all cut their teeth within its walls - shaping the sound of Australian music, film and advertising and forging a self-assured national identity.
+For over four decades the studios served as a vital training ground for future luminaries.
+Figures such as Ron Tudor, Ted Albert, Johnny Young, David Mackay, John Sayers, Philip Webster, Molly Meldrum, Doug Brady, and Tony Cohen all cut their teeth within its walls, helping forge a self-assured national identity through what became known as 'The Australian Sound'.

 Check out just some of the iconic recordings